tiyn/yeschess/README.md

 ## Usage

-Simply download the code and run `nim c -r game.nim`.
+To play chess in the commandline simply download the code and run `nim c -r game.nim`.
-You can now play a 1v1 hotseat game of chess in the commandline.
+You can either play the 1v1 hotseat mode or a single player mode vs the engine.

 ## Testing